6 mins read

 Updated: null

-Everything you need to know about business electricity, including prices, comparisons, tariffs, contracts and what to look for when switching supplier.
+Everything you need to know about business electricity, including prices, comparisons, tariffs, contracts, and what to look for when switching suppliers.

 Fixed rate business electricity tariffs allow you to ‘lock in’ the unit price that you pay for the duration of the contract.
 Normally this is around 1 - 3 years but can vary between suppliers.
 Fixed rates are usually more competitive than other tariffs and are recommended as they offer the best deal.